WY-S/azure-storage-azcopy/README.md

 :eight_spoked_asterisk: [Transfer data with AzCopy and blob storage](https://docs.microsoft.com/azure/storage/common/storage-use-azcopy-blobs)

+The command of copy in the doc may not be correct.
+This tutorial video may be a good guideline: https://www.youtube.com/watch?v=ZLPQRJZEo_E

 :eight_spoked_asterisk: [Transfer data with AzCopy and file storage](https://docs.microsoft.com/azure/storage/common/storage-use-azcopy-files)

 :eight_spoked_asterisk: [Transfer data with AzCopy and Amazon S3 buckets](https://docs.microsoft.com/azure/storage/common/storage-use-azcopy-s3)